 American soprano Latonia Moore made an unexpected and triumphant debut at the Metropolitan Opera in March 2012 replacing Violeta Urmana as Aida.
 Her performance was broadcast on live radio and was received rapturously by the press and public alike.
 The New York Times reported that “she received an ecstatic ovation…her voice was radiant, plush and sizable at its best, with gleaming top notes that broke through the chorus and orchestra during the crowd scenes…Moore has enormous potential.”

-Since then, she has gone on to sing Aida with great success for Opera Australia, the New National Theatre in Tokyo, the Dallas, San Diego, Cincinnati and Detroit Operas and at the Ravinia Festival with the Chicago Symphony Orchestra under James Conlon.
+Particularly associated with this role, she has gone on to sing Aida with great success at the Royal Opera House, Covent Garden; Opera Australia; the New National Theatre in Tokyo; the Dallas; San Diego; Cincinnati; Pittsburgh and Detroit Operas and at the Ravinia Festival with the Chicago Symphony Orchestra under James Conlon.

-In the 2013/14 season she sings the title role in a new production of Aida at the Opernhaus Zurich conducted by Fabio Luisi and in her debut at the Pittsburgh Opera.
-She also returns to the Hamburg State Opera to sing Cio Cio San Madama Butterfly.
-The future also heralds returns to the Metropolitan Opera, the Opernhaus Zurich, Opera Australia, the Dallas Opera, the San Diego Opera and sees her make her debut with Den Nye Opera in Bergen.
+In the 2013/14 season she sings the title role in a new production of Aida at the Opernhaus Zurich conducted by Fabio Luisi and she returns to the Hamburg State Opera as Cio Cio San Madama Butterfly.
+The future also heralds returns to the Metropolitan Opera, the Opernhaus Zurich, Opera Australia and the Dallas Opera and sees her make her debut with Den Nye Opera in Bergen.

 Ms Moore's many awards include the Maria Callas Award as debut artist of the season at the Dallas Opera, the Richard Tucker Foundation Grant (2005), first prize at the Marseilles Competition (2003), first prize in the International Competition dell’Opera in Dresden (2002).